BEV-Patch-PF: Particle Filtering with BEV-Aerial Feature Matching for Off-Road Geo-Localization: Experiments

 \subsection{Experimental Setup}

-\textbf{Datasets:} We evaluate on two challenging off-road datasets: \begin{enumerate} \item TartanDrive~2.0~\cite{sivaprakasam2024tartandrive}: Collected with an ATV, this dataset includes 58 trajectories that we split into 27 for training, 9 for validation, and 22 for testing.
-The test set is partitioned into 6 seen routes (on paths that overlap with the training set) and 16 unseen routes (on novel paths).
-Figure \ref{fig:tartandrive-split} illustrates the split. \item GQ dataset: A dataset we collected with a Clearpath Warthog in areas with dense tree canopy and strong shadows.
-Totaling 8.3 km and 60k frames, the dataset consists of 15 trajectories, split into 9 for training, 2 for validation, and 4 for testing. \item Urban Park dataset: To evaluate the system's real-time performance, we collected an additional dataset in a local urban park.
+\textbf{Datasets:} We evaluate on three challenging off-road datasets: \begin{enumerate} \item TartanDrive~2.0~\cite{sivaprakasam2024tartandrive}: Collected with an ATV, this dataset includes 58 trajectories, which we split into 27 for training, 9 for validation, and 22 for testing.
+The test set is partitioned into 6 seen routes (overlapping training paths) and 16 unseen routes (novel paths). \item \textsc{UT-SARA-GQ}: A dataset we collected with a Clearpath Warthog in areas with tree-canopy cover and strong shadowing.
+Totaling 8.3~km and 60k frames, the dataset consists of 15 trajectories, split into 9 for training, 2 for validation, and 4 for testing. \item Urban park: To evaluate real-time performance, we collected an additional dataset in a local urban park.
 It contains 5 trajectories, which we split into 2 for training, 1 for validation, and 2 for testing. \end{enumerate}

 \textbf{Georeferenced imagery:} For all experiments, we use north-up RGB satellite orthophotos (GeoTIFFs).
-To enhance model robustness, we train using a dynamic resolution ranging from $0.21$ to \SI{0.45}{m/pixel}.
-For evaluation, we use a fixed resolution of \SI{0.3}{m/pixel}.
-All imagery was reprojected to the appropriate UTM zone using \textsc{QGIS}~\cite{QGIS_software}.~\footnote{We reproject Google Satellite imagery to the target UTM zones: 17N (TartanDrive~2.0), 18N (GQ dataset), and 14N (urban park).}
+To improve model robustness, we train using a dynamically sampled image resolution ranging from \qtyrange{0.15}{0.45}{m/px}.
+For evaluation, we use a fixed resolution of \qty{0.3}{m/px}.
+All imagery was reprojected to the appropriate UTM zone using \textsc{QGIS}~\cite{QGIS_software}. \footnote{We reproject Google Satellite imagery to the target UTM zones: 17N (TartanDrive~2.0), 18N (UT-SARA-GQ dataset), and 14N (Urban Park).}

-\textbf{Baselines:} We compare our method against the following baselines.
-To ensure a fair comparison of drift accumulation, our system and all baselines are initialized with the ground-truth starting pose for each trajectory. \begin{enumerate} \item BEVLoc~\cite{klammer2024bevloc}: A recent cross-view localization method.
-We retrained the official code on our data splits, using stereo odometry for a fair comparison.
-We followed the original configuration, which uses GPS to periodically correct the prior and ground-truth orientation to aid heading estimation.